bootdotdev/blog/content/backend/best-backend-bootcamps.md

 ![boot.dev](/img/800/nucamp.png.webp)

-This backend bootcamp has an emphasis on working with real-world devops tools – definitely a pro, since that’s what you’ll be doing in your backend developer job.
+This backend bootcamp has an emphasis on working with real-world devops tools – definitely a pro since that’s what you’ll be doing in your backend developer job.
 However, this bootcamp only focuses on one language (plus SQL, but who can really count SQL), which I feel is a bit of a flaw – most backend employers want you to show command of [multiple programming languages](https://blog.boot.dev/education/learn-multiple-programming-languages/).

 That being said, languages are easy to pick up if you know more than one.
 You can use this backend bootcamp to get to grips with Python, SQL, and some of the most important backend concepts.
 Then you can go back to learn other languages like Go and Java on your own time.